 First of all, you need to strain out all your veggies and bones and things so you’re left with just the liquid stock.
 I use a big spoon or tongs to pull out all the big pieces, then run the broth through a strainer into a big bowl.
 You could use cheesecloth or even a coffee filter inside a strainer if you want a really clear broth.
 Let your broth cool (you could even refrigerate it) and then skim as much fat as possible off the top.

 Finally, it’s time to package up your stock – I like to freeze it in 2 cup portions in quart size freezer bags.
 (It’s really worth it to invest in these bag holders to keep from making a mess when you’re filling up your freezer bags – I use them ALL the time!)
 You may even want to freeze some of it in even smaller portions, like an ice cube tray.
 If you think you’ll use it soon, you can just keep it in the fridge in mason jars.

 There you have it!
 Out of two Sam’s Club rotisserie chickens, I was able to get dinner for my family of four, 8 more cups of shredded chicken, and 10 cups of delicious homemade chicken stock.
 All that for $9.98!!

 If this is all a new idea for you, you might be wondering what the heck you do with all that shredded chicken…oh my, there are so many possibilities!
-Stay tuned – I’ll be sharing some round-ups of shredded chicken recipe ideas in the coming weeks.
-In the meantime, pin this post to save it for later!
+Here are some recipe ideas for you: